The Ketogenic Diet: Some Basic Principles

 So, when you consider these guidelines, how do you make this diet vegetarian?
 After all, the diet excludes a whole range of vegetarian staples like fruit and grains.
 Well, with a bit of researching and careful planning, a vegetarian keto diet is possible.
 Here are some ways to make the keto diet vegetarian and nutritious as well:

 1) Eat enough protein

 You only need around 0.8 grams of protein per kilogram of body weight on keto.
-You can easily meet the minimal protein requirements by replacing meat with other protein-rich food.
+You can easily meet minimal protein requirements by replacing meat with other protein-rich food.
 Good options include:

-- Pastured eggs- Right after milk, eggs are also one of the best protein sources available.
-Go for pastured eggs if possible because these are more nutritious than conventional eggs .
+- Pastured eggs- Right after milk, eggs are one of the best protein sources available.
+Go for pastured if possible because these are more nutritious than conventional eggs .
 One large egg provides around 6.3 grams of protein with all essential amino acids as well as 24 grams of fat, making it ideal for keto.